zebbra-repos/nestjs-nuxtjs-boilerplate/README.md

 For detailed explanation on how things work, check out [NestJS docs](https://docs.nestjs.com/) or [NuxtJS docs](https://nuxtjs.org).

 ## DB Migrations

+zebbra k8s deployment includes db-migrate-job which will automatically run migrations on each deplyoment.
+Locally you have to use the following commands to interact with typeorm cli.

 ```bash
 yarn db:migration:generate <migration_name>